zhihuammu/ODE-book/_sources/chaps/08/chap08_5_reordering.md

 ## Minimum Degree Reordering

-The minimum degree algorithm attempts to reduce the fill-in caused by elimination such as Gaussian elimination, LU decomposition or the Cholesky decomposition.
+The {index}`minimum degree` algorithm attempts to reduce the fill-in caused by elimination such as Gaussian elimination, LU decomposition or the Cholesky decomposition.
 The computational costs of this algorithm is inexpensive, and it is easy to apply and effective for most problems